A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Cardinality-constrained formulation

 We call $f(u,v) - \cV(u)$ the \textit{gap function} of the lower-level problem under the toll level $u$, and note that the gap function is nonnegative (per definition of the marginal value function) and attains the value of zero only when the lower-level solution $v$ is at the UE state, or $v\in\cS(u)$.

 Using both the cardinality constraint and the gap function, we can now write the CBCP problem as a single-level nonlinear program:

 where $U_{\kappa} = \{u:|{\rm supp}(u)|\le \kappa\}$, and Constraint \eqref{pp1-c} ensures the UE conditions are always satisfied.
-Be single-level as it may, solving Problem \eqref{pp1} remains a difficult task because the formulation contains two intractable functions: the implicit value function $\cV(u)$ and the discontinuous cardinality function $|{\rm supp}(u)|$.
+Single-level as it may be, solving Problem \eqref{pp1} remains a difficult task because the formulation contains two intractable functions: the implicit value function $\cV(u)$ and the non-convex, discontinuous cardinality function $|{\rm supp}(u)|$.

 Before setting out to develop an efficient algorithm for solving Problem \eqref{pp1}, we first recall a few properties of the value function $\cV(u)$ that will facilitate algorithm development.